 This course is designed for pre-season men's tennis conditioning for intercollegiate athletes, including strength training, cardiovascular conditioning, drill techniques, and game play in preparation for Intercollegiate competition.
 Students who repeat this course will improve tennis skills and fitness through further instruction and practice.
 May be taken 4 times for credit.
+Prerequisite: Students planning and preparing to compete in Intercollegiate athletics must be healthy enough to pass a physician's examination and complete an interview with the instructor. --Transfers to CSU only strength training, cardiovascular conditioning, drill techniques, and game play in preparation for intercollegiate tennis competition.
+Students who repeat this course will improve skills and fitness through further instruction and practice.
+May be taken 4 times for credit.
 Prerequisite: Students planning and preparing to compete in Intercollegiate athletics must be healthy enough to pass a physician's examination and complete an interview with the instructor.

-PEIC-145B 1-3 units Off-Season Athletics: Tennis (Men) LAB 48-162
+Off-Season Athletics: Tennis (Men)